lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 	•	Can I identify how often texts are reprinted?? i.e., the most popular texts

+	⁃	Can I look at the title info, which often states eg “7th ed”? — These will not always be accurate

 	•	Can I identify male/female ratios?

 	•	Can I identify the prevalence of various genres?
 (Topic modelling of titles) i.e., the most popular genres